Brake servicing your vehicle is vital as its the most important safety feature it has.

-It is recommended brakes should be regularly inspected and we recommend letting us test drive your vehicle to ensure the brake system is functioning as it should be.
+It is recommended brakes should be regularly inspected, a test drive of your vehicle by a qualified technician can help assess whether the brake system is functioning as it should be.
 Here at All Trans Autos Ltd, a road test and or visual brake check without removing the road wheels are free.

-To perform a complete car brake servicing report the wheels require the removal and the report includes measuring and recording brake pad and discs thicknesses: checking for uneven wear of brake pads and brake shoes: checking all hardware is correctly adjusted and lubricated: Checking for leaks from Wheel cylinders, brake pipes, brake master cylinders: Checking the brake calipers for wear, free movement and free from leaks.
+To perform a complete car brake servicing report the wheels require the removal and the report includes measuring and recording brake pad and discs thicknesses: checking for uneven wear of brake pads and brake shoes: checking all hardware is correctly adjusted and lubricated: checking for leaks from wheel cylinders, brake pipes, brake master cylinders: checking the brake callipers for wear, free movement and free from leaks.

 All of the components which make up the braking system need to be working correctly for the vehicle to have 100% effective brakes.
 All Trans Autos Ltd recommends a brake check every 6000.
-If your vehicles brakes do not feel right then just call in and we will check them for you.
+If your vehicle’s brakes do not feel right then just call in and we will book you in for a car brake service.

 Brake pads convert the kinetic energy of the vehicle to thermal energy through friction.
 Two brake pads are contained in the brake caliper, with their friction surfaces facing the brake disc.
 When the brakes are applied, the caliper clamps or squeezes the two pads together onto the spinning brake disc to slow/stop the vehicle.
 When the brake pad heats up due to its contact with the brake disc, small amounts of its friction material are transferred onto the disc, leaving a dull grey coating on it.
 The brake pad and disc (both now having the friction material), then “stick” to each other, providing the friction that stops the vehicle.

 Types of Brake pads